Creating philosophies, goals, & outcomes for attitudes, values, disposition, & habits of mind

 Suggestions, Ideas, and Examples

-- Acceptant of failure - Considers failure as an occasional part learning.
+- Acceptant of failure - Considers failure as an occasional part of learning.

-- Caring, Conscientiousness - Care for others, the natural world, and human-made objects caring includes the ways that people individually and collectively participate for the well being of all things for the present and future.
+- Caring, Conscientiousness - Cares for others, the natural world, and human-made objects.
+Caring includes the ways that people individually and collectively participate for the well being of all things for the present and future sustainability of a community.

 - Cooperative - Works with others for common goals and shares ideas.